Hungerford massacre: Firearms ownership

 Ryan used the Beretta, the Type 56, and the M1 carbine in the massacre, and fired at least 119 bullets.
 He predominantly used the Type 56, with which he fired 84 bullets.

-The CZ pistol was being repaired by a dealer at the time, and he had sold the Bernardelli shortly before the shootings.
-The Norinco was purchased from firearms dealer Mick Ranger.
+The Norinco was purchased Westbury Guns, who had bought it from firearms dealer Mick Ranger.

 Ryan showed some of his firearms – as well as improvised explosive devices – to his colleagues at his labouring job.
 As well as his target practice at legitimate venues, Ryan used a large road sign at the junction of the M4 and the A338.

 Health and motive

 In the hours following the massacre, newspapers speculated that Ryan was inspired by viewing "video nasties" despite there having been no opportunity to investigate such causes.
 The British tabloid press was filled with stories about Ryan's life; biographies stated that as well as watching violent videos he had a near-obsessive fascination with firearms and possessed magazines about survival skills and firearms, including Soldier of Fortune.
 The Rambo films were later suggested as inspiring Ryan, although there is no evidential link between fictional video violence and the subsequent enactment of actual physical violence.

 Ryan had neither previous criminal convictions nor a record of medical problems.
 Following his death, Ryan's mental health came under analysis.
-Jim Higgins, a consultant forensic psychiatrist, suspected that Ryan had acute schizophrenia, describing how "matricide is the schizophrenic crime."
+Jim Higgins, a consultant forensic psychiatrist, suspected that Ryan had acute schizophrenia, describing how "matricide is the schizophrenic crime".
 A psychologist in BBC One's The Hungerford Massacre documentary described how Ryan had "anger and contempt for ordinary life".

 Although no motive for the massacre has been determined, psychologist Craig Jackson of Birmingham City University has suggested that Ryan may have been sexually motivated in his attack on Godfrey in Savernake Forest; the presence of a groundsheet 10 yd from where her body was found may have meant that Ryan intended to sexually assault her.
-Jackson believes that the shootings that followed were not planned as Ryan had no manifesto, but may have been borne out of a desire to control.
+Jackson believes that the shootings that followed were not planned as Ryan had no manifesto, but may have been the result of a desire to control.
 He may have been influenced, however, by the Hoddle Street massacre in Melbourne, Australia, 10 days previously.

 Investigative psychologist Keith Ashcroft likened the massacre to the shootings at Dunblane in 1996 and Cumbria in 2010, stating that "the killers [were] subject to gossip and sometimes quite serious victimisation.
 Their rage at perceived injustice is way beyond that of a normal person, but they have not lost touch with reality."
 Ashcroft differed from Higgins on the possibility of psychosis, stating that "[spree killers] are not psychotic.
 Isolation, emptiness, is solved by taking control.
 And the ultimate control is that exercised over life and death.
 Finally, they externalise their rage, targeting family and society."